 Sarah Gilmore, MS, OTR/L

-Sarah Gilmore is a pediatric occupational therapist with over six years of education and experience working with a variety of abilities across a range of settings.
+Sarah Gilmore is a pediatric occupational therapist with over seven years of education and experience working with a variety of abilities across a range of settings.
 She graduated Summa Cum Laude with her Bachelor’s degree from California Polytechnic State University, San Luis Obispo.
 She also graduated Summa Cum Laude with her Master of Science in Occupational Therapy from the Boston School of Occupational Therapy at Tufts University.
 While at Tufts, Sarah researched children with disabilities’ participation across contexts.
 Findings from this research have been presented at state and international conferences.

 Sarah has worked with children and teens of all ages (both individually and in groups) in school, clinic, feeding, mental health, and community-based settings – even on the ski slopes.
 She is also bilingual and enjoys working with children and families who speak Spanish.

 Sara Patrick is a pediatric occupational therapist with over seven years of education and experience working with children.
 She graduated from the University of Southern California with a Bachelor’s degree in Psychology and a minor in Occupational Therapy.
 She graduated from the Boston School of Occupational Therapy at Tufts University with her Master of Science in Occupational Therapy.
 She also received her Certificate in School-Based Practice from Tufts University and has worked with children in the school setting from preschool to high school age ranges.

 While in Boston, Sara was the assistant director of a summer camp for children with special needs with a focus on academic tutoring in literature and the arts.
 Sara has also gained clinical experience in adult inpatient acute psychiatry, outpatient psychiatry as well as multiple pediatric outpatient settings.